Frequently Asked Questions

 How do I get a summer course approved for transfer credit?

 All outside courses must be preapproved for credit by having the course reviewed and approved by the appropriate department where the course would be taught, were it offered at Princeton.
 Use the form for freshmen and sophomores, or for juniors, and submit to the appropriate departmental representative or program director.
 All courses must also be approved by your dean or director of studies, or by the Office of International Programs if taken abroad.
 The deadline for submission for approval is Dean’s Date preceding the term in which the course is offered.
 See the summer coursework pre-approval page for additional details.

 How do I switch levels of math, if I’m in the wrong class?

 Talk with your adviser or director of studies to determine whether you need academic support or to change classes.
-During the first two weeks of the course, you may visit various levels of math and switch your courses on SCORE.
+During the first two weeks of the course, you may visit various levels of math and switch your courses on TigerHub.
 If you need to switch levels after that point, you will need the approval of the math department and your director of studies.

 How do I switch levels of language?